nkhakwan/week5WednesdayDayFinder/README.md

 ## Known Bugs

-None so far
+It only works for the future dates.
+This has been tested till 2064 to give correct day.

 ## Support and contact details

-_Have a bug or an issue with this application contact Matt thru his email at lixingke06@gmail.com_
+_Have a bug or an issue with this application contact Matt or KhanSahab thru emails at lixingke06@gmail.com or post_khan@yahoo.com_

 ## Technologies Used